linkwavetech/PiloT/scripts_python_checkIp/README.md

 pip install python-crontab
 ```

-This assumes the Pilot project was installed in the pi@raspberrypi: home folder - the code
+This assumes the PiloT project was installed in the pi@raspberrypi: home folder - the code
 currently has hardcoded paths

 Add the cron custom job